samleenz/rnaseq-variant-gatk/README.md

 conda env create -n gatk4 -f gatkcondaenv.yml
 ```

-3. Add Snakemake and java 1.8 to the conda environment (dot is for making snakemake DAGs)
+3. Add Snakemake and java 1.8 to the conda environment (graphviz is for making snakemake DAGs)

 ```
 source ~/miniconda/bin/activate gatk4
-conda install -c bioconda java-jdk snakemake dot
+conda install -c bioconda java-jdk snakemake graphviz
 ```

 Then update the `gatkPath` variable in `config.yaml` with the path to the `gatk` executable from the gatk downlaod.